Senior Loneliness Home Care That Keeps Seniors Connected

 Payment depends on the type of respite care, insurance coverage, and eligibility for benefits.
 Many non-medical in-home care services are paid privately.
 Some families may also use long-term care insurance, veterans benefits, or other programs if they qualify.
 Original Medicare generally does not cover non-medical in-home respite care outside limited hospice-related circumstances.

 Planning care for a parent, spouse, or loved one in Aurora, Parker, or Castle Rock?
-Request a consultation and ask how flexible respite care could fit your schedule.
+Request a consultation and ask how flexible respite care could fit your schedule and budget.

 Respite care for caregivers is temporary support that allows a family caregiver to take a break while another trained person assists the care recipient.